SUMMARY

 TAKEAWAYS

-Training focuses on capturing scientifically valuable and mission-critical imagery.
+Training focused on capturing scientifically valuable and mission-critical imagery.

-Nikon D5 cameras were used due to their proven reliability and radiation resistance.
+Nikon D5 cameras were chosen for their flight-tested reliability and radiation resistance.